ros2/ros2_documentation/source/Tutorials/Intermediate/Creating-an-Action.rst

 This restriction also applies to messages and services, so

 .. note::
-   It is recommended to define action interfaces in this tutorial.
+   It is recommended to define action interfaces in their own package.
    This improves modularity and makes it easier to reuse them across multiple projects.

 .. tabs::